Horace Smith-Dorrien: Aldershot

-He also tried to get the army to replace the old Maxim gun with the new Vickers Maxim gun, which weighed less than half as much and had a better water-cooling system, but the War Office did not approve the expenditure.

-In 1911, he was made Aide-de-Camp to King George V. He was part of the King's hunt in the Chitwan area of Nepal; on 19 December 1911, Smith-Dorrien killed a rhino and on the following day shot a bear.
+In July 1910, he was made aide-de-camp to King George V. He was part of the King's hunt in the Chitwan area of Nepal; on 19 December 1911, Smith-Dorrien killed a rhino and on the following day shot a bear.

 Southern Command

-On 1 March 1912, he was appointed GOC Southern Command (Douglas Haig had succeeded him as GOC Aldershot).
+On 1 March 1912, he was appointed GOC Southern Command, taking over from General Sir Charles Douglas while Haig had succeeded him as GOC Aldershot.
 At Southern Command he had jurisdiction over twelve counties and many regimental depots.
 He had experience of dealing with Territorials (who would make up much of II Corps in 1914) for the first time and instigated training on fire-and-movement withdrawals which would also prove useful at Le Cateau.

-He was promoted to full General (10 August 1912) and raised to Knight Grand Cross of the Order of the Bath in 1913.
+He was promoted to full general (10 August 1912) and raised to Knight Grand Cross of the Order of the Bath (GCB) in 1913.

 Although Smith-Dorrien was perfectly urbane and, by the standards of the day, kind-hearted towards his troops, he was notorious for furious outbursts of bad temper, which could last for hours before his equilibrium was restored.
 It has been suggested that the pain from a knee injury was one cause of his ill temper.
 It was rumoured that Smith-Dorrien's temper was caused by some kind of serious illness.
-Esher (a royal courtier who exercised great influence over military appointments) had dined with Smith-Dorrien (28 January 1908) to see if he was indeed "changed and weakened".
-Lord Crewe (letter to Seely 5 September 1913) turned him down for the post of Commander-in-Chief India because of his foul temper (A.J.
+Reginald Brett, 2nd Viscount Esher (a royal courtier who exercised great influence over military appointments) had dined with Smith-Dorrien (28 January 1908) to see if he was indeed "changed and weakened".
+Lord Crewe (letter to John Seely 5 September 1913) turned him down for the post of Commander-in-Chief, India because of his foul temper (A.J.
 Smithers, probably wrongly, blames French's enmity for denying Smith-Dorrien the promotion).

-Unlike French, he was politically astute enough to avoid becoming entangled in the Curragh Incident of 1914.
+Unlike French, he was politically astute enough to avoid becoming entangled in the Curragh incident of 1914.
 Unlike a number of British generals of the era, Smith-Dorrien was not a political intriguer.